MinecraftCitiesNetwork/democracycraft-wiki/docs/job-guides/trades/contractor.md

 # Contractor

-As a contractor in Redmont, your job is to take on contracts to provide materials or labor for various tasks, from building structures to collecting resources and more.
-Here's what you need to know:
+As a contractor in Redmont, your role revolves around accepting contracts to provide either materials or labor for a variety of tasks.
+These tasks can range from building structures to collecting resources and much more.
+Here's everything you need to know about this profession.

-## Contractor Tasks
+## What Contractors Do

-In general, contractors perform four main types of tasks:
+Contractors typically perform four main types of tasks:

+### 1. Build

-1. **Build:** You might be constructing buildings, redstone contraptions, farms, or infrastructure for businesses.
-Your work depends on the client's needs.
+Your skills in construction might be put to use in various ways, including constructing buildings, redstone contraptions, farms, or essential infrastructure for businesses.
+Your work will be determined by the specific needs of your clients.

+### 2. Destroy

-2. **Destroy:** This involves more than just demolishing structures; it can include tasks like digging trenches, clearing space, or removing parts of a building.
+The "destroy" task entails more than just demolishing structures.
+It can include activities like digging trenches, clearing land, or removing sections of a building to prepare it for a new purpose.

+### 3. Collect

-3. **Collect:** You may gather resources like crops, ores, or other materials for clients who lack the time or ability to do it themselves.
+As a contractor, you might find yourself gathering resources such as crops, ores, or other materials for clients who lack the time or expertise to do so themselves.
+Your resource-gathering capabilities can be invaluable.

+### 4. Kill

-4. **Kill:** This task is about defeating mobs for their drops.
-You might be collecting materials from creatures like creepers.
+The "kill" task involves hunting and defeating mobs to obtain valuable drops.
+You may be tasked with collecting materials from creatures like creepers or other hostile mobs.

 ## Getting Paid

-Payment for your work is negotiated between you (or your company) and the client.
-It's a private industry, so you can take on multiple jobs simultaneously.
-To find clients and jobs, consider advertising on Discord in #business-adverts and in-game.
+The compensation for your work as a contractor is typically negotiated directly between you (or your company) and the client.
+This industry is private, allowing you to take on multiple jobs simultaneously.
+To discover potential clients and job opportunities, consider promoting your services on the official Discord server in the #business-adverts channel and within the game.

-**DC Jobs** is a great resource for advertising and finding employees for your company.
-Consider creating a Discord server for your company to facilitate communication and work orders, ensuring a steady income.
+Utilizing **DC Jobs** can be a valuable resource for both advertising your services and finding potential employees for your company.
+Creating a dedicated Discord server for your company can streamline communication and work orders, ensuring a steady flow of income.

 ## After Passing the Exam

-If you've passed the exam, you may want to explore the Entrepreneur guide and consider registering a business on the Business Portal subforum.
-Alternatively, look for a company that needs your contractor skills.
+If you've successfully passed the exam to become a certified contractor, you might want to explore the Entrepreneur guide.
+This guide can help you navigate the process of registering a business on the Business Portal subforum.
+Alternatively, you can seek out existing companies that require your contractor skills.

-For more information, read the [Making Money Guide](https://democracycraft.net/threads/making-money.1410/).
+For more detailed information, consider reading the [Making Money Guide](https://democracycraft.net/threads/making-money.1410/).

-To find job opportunities, check out DC Jobs on [Discord](https://discord.gg/Q8rNjddjjh).
+To discover job opportunities and connect with potential clients and employees, be sure to check out DC Jobs on [Discord](https://discord.gg/Q8rNjddjjh).